GreenComfyTea/task-puzzle-stitcher/README.md

 1. Load all images;
 2. Get pixel edges for each image;
-3. `png only` Convert each edge to a string (measurements showed that searching and comparisons with strings turned out to be faster that the same with integers (possibly, due to jit?));
+3. Convert each edge to a string (measurements showed that searching and comparisons with strings turned out to be faster that the same with integers (possibly, due to jit?));
 4. `png only` Create 4 lists containing all images, but each list is sorted differently: leftList, topList, rightList, bottomList.
 LeftList is sorted by top edge strings, and so on.

 ### Solving: